-8.1.1 Contact Research and Technology Transfer (RTT)
+8.1.1 Contact the Office of Research

-PIs should contact RTT as early as possible prior to submission of proposals to external agencies.
-RTT staff review proposals to ensure compliance with University policy and sponsor regulations.
+PIs should contact the Office of Research as early as possible prior to submission of proposals to external agencies.
+ORI staff provides assistance with the review of proposals and projects to ensure compliance with University policies and sponsor regulations.